Der kleine Song Contest

 The competition consisted of three semi-finals between 14 and 18 April 2020 and a final on 18 April 2020, and was hosted by Andi Knoll.
 All shows were broadcast on the television channel ORF 1, as well as on the streaming platform ORF-TVthek.

 Format

 In each semi-final, the music videos (or national final performances) of 13 or 14 entries that would have taken part in the Eurovision Song Contest 2020 were shown.
 Each member of the jury awarded 0–8, 10 or 12 points to each entry.
 The entry that received most points in each semi-final proceeded to the final on 18 April 2020.
 Out of the three finalists, the winner was determined by 100% televote of the Austrian public.

 Presenter

-The programme was hosted by Andi Knoll, who has been the Austrian commentator for the Eurovision Song Contest since 1999.
+The programme was hosted by Andi Knoll, who has been the Eurovision Song Contest commentator for ORF since 1999.

 Jury

 The jury consisted of 10 singers who represented Austria in past editions of the Eurovision Song Contest: